linguosity/Battleship/README.md

 # Battleship

-Play against the computer in this classic Battleship game in 8-bit glory with a twist.
+I. Play against the computer in this classic Battleship game in 8-bit glory with a twist.
 Each player is allotted 5 attacks per turn BUT the damage coordinates are not revealed.
 Good luck!

 <a href="https://github.com/linguosity/Battleship">Repo</a>